"When the student is ready, the teacher appears."

 Signs of the Blind Follower shadow:

-- You can't distinguish healthy obedience from exploitation.
+- We can't distinguish healthy obedience from exploitation.

-- You use obedience to avoid the responsibility of discernment.
+- We use obedience to avoid the responsibility of discernment.

 The Blind Follower tells himself he's being humble and devoted.
 Underneath lies fear—of standing alone, of trusting himself, of bearing his own authority.